Gmagon/src.gmagon.com/source/products/store/xls2csv/index.md

 ![](./images/screens/xls2csv.gif)
 <br>
+**XLS2csv** a simple and intuitive XLS/XLSX to CSV Converter for Mac.
+It handles .xls/.xlsx files from Microsoft Excel, Apple Numbers, Open Offices Excel and converts them to .csv text file format on Mac platform.

-**XLS2csv** is an easy-to-use file converter that easily converts Excel files out there to CSV format on Mac, namely, it is an XLS to CSV converter for Mac.
-It helps those who are looking for a handy app to convert XLS files to CSV format on Mac OS X. The software can intelligently recognize an XLS file and convert it to CSV format quickly.
-In addition, batch conversion from xls to csv is also supported here.
-Users are allowed to drag and drop a file or directory to the interface of XLS2csv, and preview the loaded Excel speadsheets before the conversion.
-By clicking Setting button, users can set up their preferable language of the tool.
-Besides, there are Feedback, FAQ and Help choices for users' convenience in case any problems occurred during users' experience.
+This Mac XLS2csv converter app can intelligently recognize large XLS/XLSX files as well as a group of XLS/XLSX files and batch convert them to CSV format quickly.
+Users are allowed to drag-and-drop a file or directory to the interface of XLS2csv, and preview the loaded Excel spreadsheets before conversion.
+Plus, you can customize delimiters in the CSV as comma, semicolon, space, tab, etc.

 XLS2csv converter fits into any budget and grows with your needs.
-Try the XLS2csv now and see how it can make your job easier.
+Try the app now and see how it can make your job easier.
 Everything you need is contained in one simple installer, no additional downloads or plug-ins are required.
 We make it simple for you, now and later!

 <br>
 <div class="buy">